jeffarrubla/minesweeper-API/Readme.md

 # Minesweeper API

-A minesweeper built with Python.
+A minesweeper API built with Python.

 ## Requirements in the requirements.txt
 - Django
-- Djangorestframework (easy to use for creating APIs)
+- Djangorestframework

 ## Considerations